seonminlee941-creator/streamlit_3/README.md

   All three digits match
   3-6-9: 369 badge
   Earned badges are saved for the session (no duplicate badges)
+4. Baseball Game
+  Match the random 3 number combination!
+(0~9)
+  Enter any combination of three numbers in the keypad and press the "Guess" button Look at the \"Tries\" below and find out what numbers were right Strike**: The number and location was both correct
+  Ball: The number was correct but the location was wrong
+  Out: The number does not exist in the combination Guess until you get every number right!

 To go to the main page or to move though each features, use the side bar.